 DuckDuckGo acquires Duck.com by Google

 DuckDuck is centrally all about privacy focus.
-According to Google Duck,com has been acquired by DuckDuckGo.
-While responding to all the rumours that were spread for a while now, the CEO of DuckDuckGo Mr Gabriel Weinberg announced that the new domain will be able to make it easy for the visitors of the website to use the company’s search engine.
-The Duck.com which was previously owned by the mega company Google was obtained by Google after acquiring the On2 Technologies which was also previously called as The Duck Corporation back in the year 2010.
+According to Google Duck.com has been acquired by DuckDuckGo.
+While responding to all the rumors that were spread for a while now, the CEO of DuckDuckGo Mr. Gabriel Weinberg announced that the new domain will be able to make it easy for the visitors of the website to use the company’s search engine.
+The Duck.com which was previously owned by the mega-company.
+Google was obtained by Google after acquiring the On2 Technologies which was also previously called The Duck Corporation back in the year 2010.
 However, while announcing the same, Weinberg of Google did not confirm if anything was paid in return for the domain or not.

-Duck.com was only one of the great many locales claimed by Google, which has anyplace from a few hundred to a few thousand individual spaces in its ownership.
+Duck.com was only one of a great many locales claimed by Google.
+Which has anyplace from a few hundred to a few thousand individual spaces in its ownership.
 These range from normal incorrect spellings of Google, for example, gogole.com, googel.com, or googil.com, to item names like gmail.com and chrome.com, to important unused spaces with short names like Zero.com or Like.com.